-Midwestern contracts with a third-party vendor to provide a monthly payment plan option to its students.
-A nonrefundable enrollment fee is required for each payment plan and various processing fees for each payment may apply.
+Midwestern utilizes a third-party vendor to provide a monthly payment plan option to its students.
+A non-refundable enrollment fee is required for each payment plan and various processing fees for each payment may apply.
 A down payment may be due upon enrollment in the plan.
 The remainder is divided evenly, and monthly payments are automatically made from the student's chosen payment method on the 5th or 20th day of each month throughout the semester.

 If using a payment plan, each individual student must have his or her own plan; spouses may not share a payment plan.
 Once established by the student, the payment plan is automatically modified for changes in enrollment and fees.
-Termination of a payment plan must be requested by email to finance@mbts.edu at least three business days prior to the next required draft.
+Students may revoke authorization by sending Nelnet a signed, written notification or email.
+Please note that terminating your Agreement with Nelnet in no way affects your obligation to pay the Institution.
+The Institution may demand immediate payment of all outstanding balances.
+Any adjustment to a payment plan must be requested by email to finance@mbts.edu at least three business days prior to the next required draft.